chjj/blessed/README.md

   this is known to cause flickering with elements that are not full-width, however, it is more optimal for terminal rendering.
-- **fastCSR** - do CSR on any element within 20 cols of the screen edge on either side. faster than smartCSR, but may cause flickering depending on what is on each side of the element.
+- **fastCSR** - do CSR on any element within 20 cols of the screen edge on either side. faster than `smartCSR`, but may cause flickering depending on what is on each side of the element.
 - **useBCE** - attempt to perform `back_color_erase` optimizations for terminals that support it. it will also work with terminals that don't support it, but